LeonResearch/City-Networks/README.md

 ```

 ## Run
-Use the following line in a bash shell with pre-specified queries in `places.py`,
+Use the commands in a bash shell to generate city networks with pre-specified queries in `places.py`,
 ```bash
 python generate_network.py --place paris python generate_network.py --place shanghai